serdarmengutay/Random-User-Picker/README.md

 # Random-User-Picker
-Dynamically adds random user properties to the screen by pulling api with fetch
+Dynamically adds random user properties to the screen by pulling api with fetch.
+When you click to Get Random User button this site will shows you different user's informations quickly.
+This architecture can also be used in many different purpose sites and provides convenience.